-Based on the huge amount of recent appeals, fears and concerns, which are caused by coming directive PSD2 in 2018, SDK.finance decided to dedicate this article to potential participants of the future transformation processes in the banking and financial spheres.
+Based on the huge amount of recent appeals, fears and concerns, which are caused by coming directive PSD2 in 2018, SDK.finance, a digital banking technology provider, decided to dedicate this article to potential participants of the future transformation processes in the banking and financial spheres.

 PSD1 has just built legal framework, creating payment institutions, however, it did not bring enough innovations and competition increase.
 The 2018 is going to be a year of the PSD2 changes.
 PSD2 brings interactions between new innovative providers: PISPs (Payment Initiation Service Providers), AISPs (Account Information Service Providers) and AS PSPs (Accounting Servicing Payment Service Provider).
 EU lawmakers want to increase competition and take out most “red tapes” (Rohan 22).
 Participants just need to “take this train” and benefit as much as possible.